G 11 Shape Dimensions Of Behavior

 Objectivity: The Pursuit of Rationality

 Objectivity is the ability to make decisions based on facts and logic, rather than emotions or personal biases.
 Highly objective individuals are often analytical, impartial, and able to see situations from a neutral perspective.
-However, they may also be perceived as cold or detached.
+Even so, they may also be perceived as cold or detached.

 Example: In a business negotiation, an objective individual might focus on the data and financial projections, while a less objective individual might be more influenced by personal relationships or emotional appeals.